Teacher Model Fingerprinting Attacks Against Transfer Learning: Preliminaries

 \textit{Breaking model confidentiality.} Internal model setup, such as architecture or parameters, is supposed to be kept confidential for the sake of IP protection or security consideration.
 However, the model behind an MLaaS platform is no longer a secret once the teacher model has been identified.
 The attacker can effortlessly recover early layers with the publicly transparent teacher model information.

-\textit{Stepping stone to advanced attacks.} As mentioned before, our teacher model fingerprinting attack provides a cheap way to recover most parameters inherited from the teacher model, which helps to open the ``black box''.
+\textit{Stepping stone to advanced attacks.} As mentioned before, our teacher model fingerprinting attack provides a cheap way to recover most parameters inherited from the teacher model, which helps to open the ``black box.''
 Once opening the black box, the attacker has stepped further to discover and exploit vulnerabilities of the student model.
 For instance, they can easily conduct various white-box adversarial attacks against the victim model, such as adversarial example attacks~\cite{CW172} and membership inference attacks~\cite{LF20}.
 Also, recent studies have shown that transfer learning may transfer vulnerabilities from the teacher~\cite{ZSLBY20}, which the attacker can directly exploit.

-\textit{Forensics.} Despite the aforementioned malicious goals of the teacher model fingerprinting attack, we can also treat it as a new forensic tool for ML applications.
+\textit{Forensics.} Despite the aforementioned malicious goals, we can also treat our teacher model fingerprinting attack as a new forensic tool for ML applications.
 For instance, a teacher model owner does not want their model to be transferred to perform unethical or illegal tasks, such as weapon classification.
+A potential IP protection solution is to embed watermarks to model~\cite{ABCPK18,ZGJWSHM18,LHZG19}.
+However, we are witnessing an arms race right now, where watermarking schemes would be broken by new attacks~\cite{MPT17}.
+Our fingerprinting approach can complement watermarking for IP protection.
 Also, in some cases, certain parties can intentionally publish a vulnerable teacher model, which will result in the corresponding student models inheriting vulnerabilities~\cite{YLZZ19}.
-For both of these cases, our teacher model fingerprinting can be used by a third-party forensic service as a defense to track the origin of a student model.
+For both of these cases, our attack can be used by a third-party forensic service as a defense to track the origin of a student model.

 \mypara{Threat model in detail} Then, we describe the detailed threat model in real-world settings.
+For our teacher model fingerprinting attack, we consider an attacker with black-box access to the victim student model $\studentmodel$.
+The attacker is able to send an arbitrary input $\modelinput$ to $\studentmodel$ via an authorized API $\blackbox(\cdot)$ and receive the corresponding response $\blackbox(\studentmodel(\modelinput))$.
+Three cases may arise.